 - Third Parties and Vendors: They should be vetted to ensure that any security deficiencies are identified and remediated.
 Cybersecurity assessments can help determine if their procedures are effective.

 - Breach Response Plans: These procedures should be implemented or modified to efficiently respond to consumers in a timely manner during the cure period.
 This can help reduce the possibility of widespread claims and lower the potential penalties, as seen in the situation by Knuddels in Germany.

 Stay Current with Amendments and Federal Legislation

 The CCPA has been in a constant state of revision since it was passed in 2018.
 Multiple bills have been introduced with the intention of clarifying some of the ambiguities found in the legislation, and more are expected to be introduced before its official implementation date.
 Organizations should remain current on the developments and potential amendments to the CCPA.
-This will aid in compliance efforts and make compliance less cumbersome as the January 2020 deadline approaches.

 The CCPA will also not be the last data privacy regulation that businesses will have to address.
 Numerous U.S. state laws are pending, including New York’s Privacy Act, and many states have already passed new privacy bills, including Maine and Nevada.
 Staying current with the privacy developments across the world will help your organization prepare for the impact of these laws on business operations.